 We welcome guest columnists Vicki L. Loyer, PhD, LMFT, Holley Anderson, MS/P, Ashley Clark, MS, and Valerie Kading, DNP, MBA, MSN, PMHNP-BC.

 About Dr. Vicki Loyer, PhD:

-Vicki Loyer (Carlson) Ph.D., LMFT, is the CEO/President of Blue Door Psychotherapy, a center for individual and family therapy services and a center for family therapy training.
-She is a clinical assistant professor at the University of Arizona Department of Psychiatry, and a Subject Matter Expert, Site Supervisor, and Instructor for Graduate Studies at Grand Canyon University.
-Using a competency focused family therapy approach to working with individuals and families, she provides equine assisted psychotherapy as an experiential therapy for greater depth.
-Most recently, as a result of Covid-19 restrictions, Dr. Loyer has expanded her practice and teaching in the area of delivering quality Telemental Health and has been a co-organizer of Webinars on Telemental health Ethics and Effective Therapy.
+Vicki Loyer (Carlson), Ph.D., LMFT, is the CEO/President of Blue Door Psychotherapy, a center for individual and family therapy services and family therapy training.
+She is a clinical assistant professor at the University of Arizona Department of Psychiatry and a Subject Matter Expert, Site Supervisor, and Instructor for Graduate Studies at Grand Canyon University.
+Using a competency-focused family therapy approach to working with individuals and families, she provides equine-assisted psychotherapy as an experiential therapy for greater depth.
+Most recently, as a result of Covid-19 restrictions, Dr. Loyer has expanded her practice and teaching in the area of delivering quality Telemental Health and has been a co-organizer of Webinars on Telemental Health Ethics and Effective Therapy.
 Dr. Loyer is a regular contributing author to the House Calls section of the Tucson magazine Desert Leaf, has co-author of books on premarital relationships and youth-at-risk, and has been publishing and speaking in the areas of self-injury, mental illness, addiction, and family therapy for many years.
-Dr Loyer is an AAMFT Clinical Member, Approved Supervisor and a past president of the Arizona Association for Marriage & Family Therapy (AzAMFT).
+Dr Loyer is an AAMFT Clinical Member, Approved Supervisor, and a past president of the Arizona Association for Marriage & Family Therapy (AzAMFT).